-The School Board is responsible for the financial management and future planning of the school.
+The School Advisory Council is responsible for the financial management and future planning of the school.
 It administers all the finances associated with the school and is responsible to the Catholic Education Commission of Western Australia.

-Notre Dame Catholic Primary School Board Members for 2021 are:
+Notre Dame Catholic Primary School Advisory Council Members for 2021 are:

 My name is Emma, I am a secondary trained teacher and I worked in Catholic Education for 16 years.
 More recently I have moved to a literacy and numeracy support role in the Vocational Education Sector.
 My family have been part of the Notre Dame school and parish communities since 2014.
 I have two sons attending the school, one in Year 5 and the other in Year 3.